nader1414518/voice-video-call-one-to-one-agora-flutter/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+The project is ready to run just clone the repo and run '''flutter run'''

 A few resources to get you started if this is your first Flutter project: